act-rules/act-rules.github.io/_rules/aria-alertdialog-input-error-6f484a.md

 rule_type: atomic

 description: |
-  This rule checks that `aria-alertdialog` is used to identify input errors
+  This rule checks that `aria-alertdialog` is used to identify input errors.

 accessibility_requirements: # Remove whatever is not applicable wcag-technique:ARIA18: # Using aria-alertdialog to Identify Errors